BJP MP Manoj Tiwari injured during protest outside Kejriwal’s home

 Tiwari was leading a group of protestors, including Delhi BJP president Adesh Gupta, seeking the revocation of the ban when Delhi police used water cannons to disperse the protesters.

-A police officer said that Tiwari was injured after he fell from a barricade he had climbed onto as Delhi Police used the water cannons.
+A police officer said that Tiwari was injured after he fell from a barricade he had climbed on to as Delhi Police used water cannons to repel the protesters.

 Abhay Verma, the chief spokesperson for Delhi BJP, said Tiwari sustained injuries as he was standing on the barricade.
 “He is stable now,” said Verma.